 RabbitMQ is used to queue messages sent between applications.
 For example, I could queue some messages in RabbitMQ from one part of the application and put some workers for another application below it which would process those messages as an when required and get the task done.
 You can read more about RabbitMQ.

 Setting up RabbitMQ cluster and configuring failover.
 Clustering is inbuilt into RabbitMQ and for failover we will use AWS Route 53 and AWS CloudWatch.
 I am assuming you already have a RabbitMQ server setup on an AWS EC2 instance or any other platform.
 We will be creating a new RabbitMQ node and then creating a cluster.
 At Haptik, we believe in more reliable architectural components and hence we decided to implement this.
 This is not Load-Balancing.

-- Follow the steps in the above link to install RabbitMQ server on the new node as well.
-Remember that versions should be same on this server and RabbitMQ Management plugin should also be enabled for UI.
-It can be enabled following the steps here.
+3. Follow the steps in the above link to install RabbitMQ server on the new node as well.
+Remember that versions should be same on this serve and RabbitMQ Management plugin should also be enabled for UI.
+It can be enabled following the steps.
 You can check it running on port 15672.
 You can also just bring up the new server using an AMI of the master server.

 Steps To Follow To Setup The Cluster

 Steps on the RabbitMQ server 1:

 1. SSH into your RabbitMQ server 1.
 Let’s call it rabbitmqnode1.